Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 4. Serialize the model using [pickle](https://docs.python.org/2/library/pickle.html) into a file in a special `outputs` folder, loads it and de-serializes it back into memory.

+Also, pay special attention to the run_logger object in the Python code.
+It records the model accuracy into logs that are automatically plotted in the run history.

 ## Step 5.
-Run the Python Script on the Local Computer from Command-line
+Run the Python Script on the Local environment from Command-line

+Let's run the BankMarketCampaignModeling.py script for the first time.
+This script requires scikit-learn package. scikit-learn is already installed by Azure ML Workbench.

-Launch the command-line window by clicking on _File_ --> _Open Command-Line Interface_, noice that you are automatically placed in the project folder.
+Launch the command-line window by clicking on _File_ --> _Open Command-Line Interface_, notice that you are automatically placed in the project folder.
 In this example, the project is located in `C:\Users\dsvmadmin\Documents\AzureML\MarketCampaign`.

->Important: You **must** use the command-line window opened from Workbench, and you also **must** log in to Azure from the command-line window, in order to issue the following commands.
-You might already have a cached/valid az-cli token if you've logged in before.
-Otherwise please use the following command to log in:
+>Important: You must use the command-line window opened from Workbench to accomplish the following steps.

+First, make sure you log in to Azure.
+(The desktop app and CLI uses independent credential cache when authenticating with Azure resources.)
+You will only need to do this once, until the cached token expires.

 ```batch
 REM login using aka.ms/devicelogin site.
 az login